Share this Post

 I was glued to Google Translate, agonizing over German idioms, dreading going to work the next day because I was SO CLOSE to getting another piece of the puzzle.

-Before long, I realized you couldn’t explain who Hilda was without talking about her family.
+Before long, I realized you couldn’t explain anything about Grand Duchess Hilda of Baden’s tiara without talking about her family.
 This story was about three generations:

 • The Patriarch: Adolph of Nassau (later Grand Duke of Luxembourg)